RossBoylan/mccli/bin/python/Notes.md

     - [ ] Problem with lack of permission to make the `summary` directory
       - currently fixed for `KBD\mccli-justice` only
       - and slightly documented in `Iss24\ReadMe.md`
-      - [ ] check if fresh installs have problem
+      - [x] check if fresh installs have problem.
+Oddly, they don't.
-      - [ ] Make the necessary instructions more prominent, either in Developer Notes or the overall ReadMe.
+      - [x] Make the necessary instructions more prominent, either in Developer Notes or the overall ReadMe.
       - [ ] If it is a problem, consider an alternate approach that doesn't run into it, e.g., deleting the individual files and leaving the directory.
     - [x] Add comments `test_sum_results.py` and review the ones there.
 Moved some of the material to `Notes.md`.
     - [ ] Consider adding additional tests, e.g., for `inp.txt` or for the contents of the output files
-    - [ ] rerun previous analysis with new code.
+    - [x] rerun previous analysis with new code.
 At a minimum need to trim `inp.txt` and delete the files in `summary`.
     - [x] Discuss testing in the Developer notes
     - [ ] Rationalize layout of tests and test data?
   - [ ] Move all test input files into project source tree under `py_tests`.